japa/japa.dev/content/docs/underlying-test-class.md

 })
 ```

-However, you cannot use `async/await` in some situations, especially with **streams and events**.
-In those cases, you can tell the test to wait until the `done` method is called.
+However, there can be cases when you will not be able to use `async/await`, especially when dealing with **streams and events**.

-In the following example, the test will wait until the `done` method is called explicitly.
+Therefore, you can make use of the `waitForDone` method to instruct Japa to wait until an explicit call to the `done` method is made.
+For example:

-:::warn
+:::warning
 The test will timeout if the `done` method is never called.
 :::